dereknovak/RB120-LS/study_guide.md

 "Collaborator objects allow you to chop up and modularize the problem domain into cohesive pieces"

 Collaborator objects are objects that are stored as state within another object.
-While these can include any kind of object, including strings, numbers, arrays, and so on, they typically reference *custom objects*, and a collaborative relationship is established between the two classes.
-This allows the programmer to further divide their codebase into smaller, cohesive pieces.
+While these can include any kind of object, including strings, numbers, arrays, and so on, they typically reference *custom objects*, as a collaborative relationship is established between the two classes.
+This allows the programmer to further divide their codebase into smaller, more cohesive pieces.

 ```ruby
 class Musician